The Psychology Of Sex: Therapy Gets Even More Personal

-You may feel like you tell your therapist everything, but there’s a topic many of us tend to avoid.
+You may feel like you tell your therapist everything, but there’s a topic many of us tend to avoid: sex.
 While unpacking your thoughts and emotions, how often do you talk to your therapist about your sex life?
-Most likely, your response is the sound of silence as you try to think back to the last time you mentioned it even in passing.
-Maybe your therapist has even chosen to avoid or ignore this topic.
+Many people have to think back to the last time they mentioned it even in passing.

-Most likely, the most significant hurdle you’ll have once you decide to speak with your therapist about sex is how to jump into this conversation after many sessions of artfully avoiding it.
-First, identify whether you have a problem in your sex life, or if everything is going well.
+For some people, the most significant hurdle they have once they decide to speak with their therapist about sex is figuring out how to jump into this conversation after many sessions of artfully avoiding it.
+First, you might identify whether you have a problem in your sex life or if everything is going well.

-If you answered no to any of the first four questions or yes to any of the last four, you may have plenty to discuss with your therapist.
-But even if your answers are reversed, you can still have a conversation about sex.
-Your therapist should know where in your life you are functioning well and the areas in which you might not be thriving.
-A fulfilling sex life can help you balance out your wellbeing, stabilize your emotions, and process hard times.
-At the same time, a dissatisfying sex life may not only be negative in itself but might also be a symptom of a greater problem.
+If you answered "no" to any of the first four questions or "yes" to any of the last four, you may have plenty to discuss with your therapist.
+However, even if your answers are reversed, you can still have a conversation about sex.
+Your therapist might be able to help you more if they know where in your life you are functioning well and in what areas you might improve.

 Your Own Therapist, A Couples Therapist, Or A Sex Therapist?

 Mismatched sexual desire or communication problems can be referred to a couples therapist or a sex therapist, depending on the situation.
-Sexual health concerns necessitating medical care can be referred to a medical doctor.
-And with online therapy platforms like ReGain, you have even more options for specifically what you need.
+Sexual health concerns necessitating medical care can often be addressed by a medical doctor.

-If you haven’t started therapy yet, but you’re considering it, the licensed mental health professionals at ReGain can help you work through any concerns and successes in your sex life (and all other aspects of your life).
-With ReGain, you can connect with a therapist alone or with your partner to discuss topics related to sex, communication, and your relationship.
-You’ll have the opportunity to participate in therapy from the comfort of home, or wherever you have an internet connection.
-Online therapy provides you with secure and private access to the support and advice you need as you navigate life’s challenges.
+If you haven’t started therapy yet, but you’re considering it, the licensed mental health professionals at Regain can help you work through any concerns and successes in your sex life (and other aspects of your life).
+With Regain, you can connect with a therapist alone or with your partner to discuss topics related to sex, intimacy, communication, and your relationship in general.
+You’ll have the opportunity to participate in therapy from the comfort of home or wherever you have an internet connection.

 What Isn’t Considered A Sexual Concern?

 Perhaps when considering whom to consult, you aren’t sure whether you actually have a concern that relates to sex.
 The psychology of sex isn’t dissimilar to other psychological themes.
-If it causes you anxiety or stress, you should consider discussing it with a therapist who can help you resolve your negative thought patterns.
+If it causes you anxiety or stress, you might consider discussing it with a therapist.

-If you are concerned that you may have a sex addiction that is affecting your life or relationship in some way, a sex therapist can help.
-Sexual health concerns can be addressed with the assistance of a medical doctor, but the emotions that can accompany them are often treated in therapy.
+While sexual health concerns can often be addressed with the assistance of a medical doctor, the emotions that can accompany them are often treated in therapy.